QMXTech/Codiad-LDAPExternalAuth/README.md

 ## Configuration

-Most of the configuration should be completed during the installation; However it would be wise to explain these values:
+The following values should be set in accordance with the specific LDAP set-up being used:

 * `$server` would be your LDAP server's connection URI; For example:
  * `$server = 'ldap://ldap.example.com:389';`